griendt/gd6/docs/docs/phases/4_movement.md

 | Army    | 1      | 2     |
 | Cavalry | 1      | 4     |
 | Heavy   | 2      | 1     |

+## Distribution

+In a Distribution, the units simply move from the origin to the target.
+However, if there are Landmines present in the target, and the target is not already owned by the player, then Landmines will trigger, one-by-one, dealing `1` damage each, until either there are no more units or Landmines left.

+For example, if a neutral territory contains `3` mines and a player sends `5` armies, then the mines kill three of them and only two enter the land.

+As another example, if the neutral territory contains `7` mines instead, then five of them will detonate, killing all the armies, and another `2` mines remain dormant.

 ## Skirmishes